 Measurement and Limitations

-The automobile use indicator shows the percentage of people who use an automobile (e.g., car, truck, van), either as a driver or passenger, to get to work.
+The commuting patterns indicator shows the percentage of people who use public transit, active transit (e.g. walking or cycling), or an automobile (e.g., car, truck, van), either as a driver or passenger, to get to work.
 All members of the labour force aged 15 years and over who worked at some time over the previous year are included.

 This indicator does not take into account individual variation in the mode of transportation taken to work.
 For instance, an individual who drives a car to work 60 per cent of the time and takes public transit 40 per cent of the time would only be recorded as commuting by automobile.
 This indicator also does not account for transportation used for outings not related to work.